Edward A. Harris

-Edward Arnold Harris (October 20, 1910, in St. Louis, Missouri – March 14, 1976, in Front Royal, Virginia) was an American journalist.
+Edward Arnold Harris (October 20, 1910 – March 14, 1976) was an American journalist.
 He was a longtime reporter for the St. Louis Post-Dispatch and a winner of the Pulitzer Prize in 1946.

 Early life and education

 Harris was born in St. Louis, the son of Nathan Harris and Rose (Goldman) Harris.
 He graduated from Washington University in St. Louis with an A.B.
 Degree in 1933.

 He later earned a master's degree from the University of California, Los Angeles.

 Career

 St. Louis and Washington

 From 1931 to 1933, while he was still a student, Harris served as campus correspondent for the St. Louis Star-Times.
 After graduating from university, he became a general reporter and columnist for that newspaper, working there until 1940.

 Between 1936 and 1943, he also served as the St. Louis correspondent for the TimeLife publications, Time magazine, Life magazine, and Fortune magazine.

 In 1940 he became a City Hall reporter for the St. Louis Post-Dispatch.
 From 1940 to 1943, he was a rewrite specialist, reporter, and local political writer for that newspaper.
 In 1943, he was assigned to the newspaper's Washington bureau, from which he covered the White House, Congress, presidential elections, and national political conventions.
 He also focused on civil liberties and corruption.
 He continued to work in the Washington bureau until 1954.

 An account of the Truman presidency notes that at a presidential press conference, Harris "almost had his head taken off by Truman for asking whether the president and General MacArthur were finally in agreement over Formosa."
 Truman replied to Harris: "Let me tell you something that will be good for your soul....It's a pity that you columnists and reporters...can't understand the ideas of two intellectually honest men when they meet."
 Stating that MacArthur was loyal to both the government and president, Truman added that he wished "a lot of your papers" were loyal in the same way.